Facial Fillers FAQ

 In some instances Restylane can produce very dramatic results although it is not a replacement for surgical rejuvenation.
 Fillers are often used in conjunction with surgery to fill out wrinkles that cannot be removed by surgery.

 The rate of reactions to fillers is very low.
 However, after the treatment some common injection-related reactions may occur, such as swelling, redness, pain, itching, discoloration and tenderness at the injection site.
 These typically resolve spontaneously within a few days after injection into the skin.

 Treatment with injectable fillers during pregnancy or lactation has not been tested.

 The length of time the effect of a filler treatment lasts is very individual and depends on many factors, such as the structure of your skin, location of treatment, lifestyle, age, the degree of perfection demanded and the injection technique used.
-Fillers tend to last longer (up to 12 months) when placed in areas that have less movement, such as around eyes or cheeks.
-Around the mouth and lips, fillers typically last 4-6 months.
+Fillers tend to last longer when placed in areas that have less movement, such as around eyes or cheeks.
+Around the mouth and lips, fillers typically last shorter durations.